Spiti Valley Road Trip from Manali

 4th Day : Spiti Sightseeing Day 01 (Pin valley, Tabo, Dhankar )

-- After an early breakfast, we will head towards Kungri Monastery in Pin valley.
+- Post breakfast, we will head towards Kungri Monastery in Pin valley followed by a visit to Mudh Village.

 5th Day : Spiti Sightseeing Day 02 (Hikkim, Komic, Langza )

-- Post Breakfast, the group will visit Hikkim (the highest post office in the world).
+- After early morning breakfast, we will go sightseeing and visit Hikkim (the highest post office in the world).

 6th Day : Kaza to Chandratal/Batal (90 Kilometers, 7 Hours Drive)

-- After which, we will head to Chandra Taal or Batal.
+- Post-breakfast we will head towards Chandratal or Batal.

-- En route, the group will make a sightseeing stoppage at Kibber, Chicham Bridge (Asia’s Highest Bridge), and Kunzum Pass.
+- En-route, we will make brief stops at Kibber, Chicham Bridge (Asia’s Highest Bridge), and Kunzum Pass.

-- Post-check-in, we'll be visiting Chandra Taal Lake.
+- Post-check-in, we'll relax for sometime before visiting the Chandratal Lake.

-- Dinner will be served followed by an overnight stay in Chandra Taal or Batal.
+- Dinner will be served in the evening followed by an overnight stay in Chandra Taal or Batal.

 7th Day : Chandratal/Batal to Manali (125 Kilometers, 7 Hours Drive)